shiriivtsan/spotinst-functions-examples/python-aws-batch/README.md

 ### Prerequisites

-You will need to have the serverless framework installed, your Spotinst credentials set up and you will need MySQL database credentials, environment ID and account ID in order to run this project.
+You will need to have the serverless framework installed, your Spotinst credentials set up and you will need AWS credentials, environment ID and account ID in order to run this project.

 First you will want to install the serverless framework onto your local machine using the terminal command